How do you get free dental insurance? Apply for Medicaid and hope your state supports comprehensive oral care benefits.

 Medicaid can deny coverage to pregnant women, but this happens less frequently as the eligibility criteria are more lenient in two critical areas.

-- Each unborn baby counts as an additional household member, meaning each fetus adds $4,720 to the limit
+- Each unborn baby is an additional household member, meaning each fetus adds $4,720 to the limit.

 Some states expand the types of oral care services available during pregnancy when eligible.
 See the next section below for examples.